markymarker/mrrobot/README.md

 The escape key can be pressed in the main window to exit the program.
 When some settings windows are open, escape can be pressed to close said settings window.
 On some settings windows, escape can be pressed to do nothing, but this is ultimately intended to be made consistent (i.e. close the active window/sub-window).

 - s
-The "s" key can be pressed to open a preview of the custom settings window.
-The settings there can be edited and saved, but do not currently take effect.
+The "s" key can be pressed to open the custom settings window.
+This is the same action as clicking the "Settings" button on the interface.

 - S
 The "S" (shift + s) key can be pressed to dump some info to an associated output stream (e.g. the terminal running MrRobot).